snsebro/products-react-exercise/README.md

 **Tips**

-- Create a Products component that imports the JSON data, maps through it and displays each product.
+- Create a Products component that maps through the data and displays each product.
 - Create a ProductDetail component that shows a specific product.

 Your app should look like this when done: https://products-react.surge.sh